Two GP hubs make it easier to see a GP in Merton

 How do I book into the hub?

-Anyone wishing to use the hubs should contact their GP practice in the first instance during surgery hours, or call 111 out of normal surgery hours.
+Anyone wishing to use the hubs should contact their GP practice in the first instance during surgery hours, or call 111 out of normal surgery hours before attending.
+They are not a walk-in service.

 Who runs the hubs?